opeyemi24/dare.io-pbl/Project 11.md

-   Step 5 – Create a Common Playbook
+   Step 5 – Created a Common Playbook

  Updated the playbooks/common.yml file with following code: